Who is Dr Ronan McSorley?

 Who does Dr Ronan McSorley work with?

-Many of the people who come to see me are navigating major life transitions, feeling deep grief about what is happening in the world, seeking to understand and integrate their past experiences or searching for deeper meaning and purpose in their lives.
-Sometimes people seek my help for reasons that are difficult to articulate but involve deep existential themes they need to explore.
+Many of the people who come to see me are seeking to understand and integrate past experiences, feeling intense anger about what is happening in the world or searching for greater meaning and purpose in their lives.
+Sometimes people come to me for reasons that are difficult to put into words but involve deep existential themes they need to explore.

 I have experience helping those who have been harmed as a result of psychiatric treatment or have not found traditional therapeutic approaches helpful.”